Geometric Mean Calculator

 n = total number of values in the set

-This formula is equivalent to the nth root of the product of the numbers in the set, so the simplified formula to find the geometric mean formula is:
+This formula is equivalent to the nth root of the product of the numbers in the set, so a perhaps more familiar formula to find the geometric mean is:

 Using the formula, you can find the geometric mean in a few steps.